Skip to main content

 • Regional Offices

-• Lab and Research Centers
+• Labs and Research Centers

 Safer Choice Criteria for Fragrances

-The Safer Choice Interim Fragrances Criteria:
+The Safer Choice Fragrances Criteria:

 • provide a level and consistent playing field for Safer Choice partners and fragrance houses.

-Under the interim criteria, listed carcinogens, mutagens, or reproductive/developmental toxicants (CMRs); listed persistent, bioaccumulative, and toxic compounds (PBTs); and listed respiratory sensitizers are not allowed.
+Per the criteria, listed carcinogens, mutagens, or reproductive/developmental toxicants (CMRs); listed persistent, bioaccumulative, and toxic compounds (PBTs); and listed respiratory sensitizers are not allowed.
 To advance transparency, product manufacturers must disclose dermal sensitizers.
 Non-fragrance materials (e.g., solvents) present in fragrance formulations will be evaluated under their appropriate Safer Choice functional class criteria.

-Find out about the Safer Choice Fragrance-free label.
+Find out about the Fragrance-Free Safer Choice label.

 • Learn About Safer Choice